-For all goods / services or individual item purchases with a value between £10,000 and £49,999 the School will obtain three quotations following the issue of a written specification and evaluation criteria.
+5.14 For all goods / services or individual item purchases with a value between £10,000 and £49,999 the School will obtain three quotations following the issue of a written specification and evaluation criteria.
 All goods / services ordered with a value over £50,000, or for a series of contracts that in total exceed £50,000 must be subject to formal tendering procedures.
 Purchasing at this level will always require Full Governing body approval and will be subject to a full tender.
-As a non "Schedule 1" listed entity under public procurement regulations the school must formally tender under EU procurement rules any expenditure likely to be above £164,176 excluding VAT (Jan 2017).
-If above this threshold the requirement will have to be advertised in the Official Journal of the European Union.
+As a non "Schedule 1" listed entity under public procurement regulations the school must formally tender under EU procurement rules any expenditure likely to be above the thresholds stipulated by The Public Contracts Regulations 2015..
+If above the stipulated threshold the requirement will have to be advertised in the Official Journal of the European Union.
+If a full EU tender is required, it's recommended that an external company co-ordinate this to ensure compliance.